ropensci/roweb3/content/blog/2022-11-16-save-ggplot2-targets/index.md

 We got our plot back!
 It is still resizable, can still be exported as a file through RStudio or graphical devices.
 However, as it's not a ggplot2 object anymore, we cannot tweak its theme nor use the `ggsave` function.

 If you have tens of plots, it maybe quite cumbersome to call `ggplot2::ggplotGrob()` at the end of all your plot functions.
 That's where someone in the community suggested using [`tarchetypes` hooks]().
 I wasn't aware at the time, but tarchetypes, which is an extension of targets to more easily generate a list of targets, has a system of "hooks" that can apply functions to your targets automatically (all or a subset based on their names).
 These are accessible through the functions `tar_hook_before()`, `tar_hook_inner()`, and `tar_hook_outer()` in `tarchetypes`.
 They will respectively transform the target to execute a function *before*, wrap the dependencies of given target in a function call, or call a function around each target.
-We have to indicate with `.x` where is the previous commond supposed to be executed.
+We have to indicate with `.x` where is the previous command supposed to be executed.
 This means that using `tar_hook_outer()` we would be able to automatically execute `ggplotGrob()` to all our plot targets like so:

 ```r
 tar_script({